Elysia210/5293-007GroupProject/README.md

 Team: Hantian Zhang (`hz3101`), Menglei Zhang (`mz3129`), Ruimin Zhang (`rz2737`).

 The project is about reasoning hallucinations in math problem solving.
-We train a small LM as a generative verifier (it writes Yes or No on candidate solutions), tweak the loss so it only updates on the most uncertain tokens, and use the verifier to filter candidates before majority voting.
+We train a small LM as a generative verifier (it writes Yes or No and give resons of why on candidate solutions),

+We attempt to use entropy to guide the training loss of the verifier, increasing focus on the reasoning nodes where the model is uncertain.

 Code is split across three stages, one per teammate, each documented in its own section below.

+This page briefly introduces the overall task.
+Please navigate to the README in each part's folder for specific code explanations and structural details.

 ---